Connectivity of a Family of Bilateral Agreement Random Graphs: Introduction

-A core question studied in the La and Kabkab paper~\cite{la2015new} is the determination of the choice of $k(n)$ that results in the graphs produced being connected.
-The authors showed the following results hold with high probability: 1) if $k(n) > C \log(n)$ for $C=2.4625$, then the graph is connected; and 2) $k(n)< c \log(n)$ for $c=0.5$, then the graph has isolated vertices and so is not connected.
-Furthermore, using extensive simulation-based experimentation, they also conjectured that the connectivity threshold was exactly $k(n)=\log(n)$, surprisingly, which is the same threshold for connectivity of the Erd\H{o}s-R\'enyi random graphs family in terms of the mean degree; note, however, that $k(n)$ is the maximum degree in the La-Kabkab random graph family.
-In this paper, we show the following: \begin{enumerate} \item In Lemma~\ref{lem-second-method-1} we show that the expected number of isolated vertices increases without bound if $k\leq \log(n) - 3 \sqrt{\log(n) \log\log(n)}$; see Section~\ref{sec:disconnectivity}. \item Using Lemma~\ref{lem-second-method-1} and additional results, in Theorem~\ref{thm:disconnected} we prove that graphs from the La-Kabkab random graph family are not connected with high probability if $k\leq \log(n) + t^\prime (\log\log(n)) \sqrt{\log(n)}$ for $t^\prime < -1/2$; see Section~\ref{sec:disconnectivity}. \item Theorem~\ref{thm:connected} then establishes that graphs from the La-Kabkab random graph family are connected with high probability if $k\geq \log(n) + t^\prime (\log\log(n)) \sqrt{\log(n)}$ for $t^\prime > 1/2$; see Section~\ref{sec:connectivity}. \item Finally, in Theorem~\ref{thm:meandegree} assuming that $k$ grows to infinity with $k=o(n^{1/3})$, we show that the mean degree for graphs from the La-Kabkab random graph family asymptotically behaves like $k - \sqrt{\tfrac{k}{\pi}} + \tfrac{1}{8\sqrt{\pi k}} + o(\tfrac{1}{\sqrt{k}})$, i.e., the mean degree is asymptotically close to the maximum possible degree; see Section~\ref{sec:avgdegree}. \end{enumerate} Whereas Theorem~\ref{thm:disconnected} and Theorem~\ref{thm:connected} establish the conjecture by La and Kabkab, they still do not precisely identify the connectivity threshold in comparison to existing results on the Erd\H{o}s-R\'enyi random graph family~\cite{draief2010epidemics,van2016random}.
-We believe this arises due to our use of analytically simpler sufficient conditions to prove both results, and hence, a different analysis could overcome this lacuna.
+A core question studied in \cite{la2015new} is to determine $k(n)$ that results in the graphs produced being connected.
+La and Kabkab showed that the following results hold with high probability: 1) if $k(n) > C \log(n)$ for $C=2.4625$, then the graph is connected; and 2) $k(n)< c \log(n)$ for $c=0.5$, then the graph has isolated vertices and so is not connected.
+Furthermore, using extensive simulations, they also conjectured that the connectivity threshold was exactly $k(n)=\log(n)$ which is, surprisingly, the same threshold for connectivity of the \textsf{ER} random graph family in terms of the mean degree.
+Note once again that $k(n)$ is the maximum degree for an $\mathit{LK}(n,k)$ graph.
+As discussed earlier, we establish the conjecture of La and Kabkab by providing a finer characterization of when connectivity holds and when it does not.